Skip to main content

 Frequently Asked Questions

-Aztecs: The Last Sun is a strategy game.
+Aztecs: The Last Sun is a survival city builder game with economy and historical themes.

 Aztecs: The Last Sun is available on PC and Windows.